SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Working with external applications

-When external type is selected only 1 additional field will be shown.
+When external type is selected only 1 additional field will appear.
 Give the *External URL* and click on the "Save" button to create the application.

 ### Editing applications